 Currently, I hear more and more the term cultural appropriation used – the act of using things from a culture that is not yours, particularly without thought to respect that culture.
 I think this has left a lot of parents and educators confused and uncomfortable with whether to learn about festivals and customs of other cultures such as Chinese New Year and how to do so sensitively.
 As with everything, I think intent is so important to consider here.
 Coming from a place of cultural appreciation and celebration should be welcomed.

 I feel strongly that as parents and educators we should give opportunities for our children to learn about other cultures.
 The more we immerse them in other ways of life and help them to understand that we are all part of our one world – the more empathy for others I believe they will have.

 Do Your Research

-When looking to celebrate a festival from a different culture be sure to do your research first.
+When looking to learn about a festival from a different culture be sure to do your research first.
 Try and speak with people from that culture about what it means to them, why they celebrate and what traditions their family has.
 When gathering resources such as books, videos and artefacts ensure they are true representations and avoid over commercialised products that may not be a fair portrayal of the culture.

 Be sensitive in the words you use when you explore different customs, traditions and foods.
 Children listen very carefully to what we say, even if we think they don’t!
 For example, someone trying a samosa and saying ‘I hate spicy foods’.
 Hate is a very strong word and can often leave our little ones reluctant to try new things and leave negative thoughts.
 I’m not saying you lie to them, but think carefully of the words you choose – ‘I really enjoyed how crispy the samosa was, it’s a little spicy for me, what do you think?’ – could be a more open response.

 An important consideration for children is around similarities and differences.
 It’s how they place themselves in the world.
 Help them to discuss these similarities and differences with appropriate language and showing appreciation for others.